 Yup, you can — all thanks to the Firefox GNOME Theme project!

-In this post I detail just how dramatic this theme is; how you can install it on your system; and mention few additional tweaks you can make to complete the transformation.
+In this post I show you how dramatic this theme is; how you can install it on your system; and cover some additional tweaks you can apply to enhance the transformation.

 Revamp Firefox, Adwaita Style